jeetsarkar19/Password-generator/README.md

 # Password-generator

-This is a code where I make an attepmt to design a password generator.
+**An amateur level attempt on a password generator**

+**The code will contain the following python files**

+### _Passgen.py_
+This python files makes of the random function and is responsible for random password generation

-The given constraints of the code will be using (a-z),(A-Z),(0-9),(symbols) The code will shall take an user input denoting the number of characters, then create a password,which shall mandatorily include 1 Capital letter, 1 small letter, digits and 1 symbol.
+The given constraints of the code will be using (a-z),(A-Z),(0-9),(symbols) The code will shall take an user input denoting the number of characters, then create a password,which shall **mandatorily include 1 Capital letter, 1 small letter, digits and 1 symbol.**
+It makes use of :
+- **Pass_gen function** : Which creates a random password from a set of characters
+- **Pass_check function** : Which checks the feasibility of the password, ensuring the required parameters are fulfilled

+(The given code is still under development)